-The project, co-funded by the European Union’s Third Health Programme, started on January 2019 and it will end in June 2021.
-The objective of this project is to support Member States in improving gathering information on rare diseases by implementation of Orphacodes (rare diseases specific codification system).
+The project, co-funded by the European Union’s Third Health Programme, started on January 2019 and it will end in December 2021.
+The objective of this project is to support Member States in improving gathering information on rare diseases by implementation of ORPHAcodes (rare diseases specific codification system).
 The implementation process will be guided by the « Standard procedure and guide for the coding with Orphacodes » and the « Specification and implementation manual of the Master file » both developed in the frame of the previous Joint Action on rare Diseases RD-ACTION (2015-2018).
 The aim of the RD-CODE project is to promote the use of the Orphanet nomenclature for implementation into routine coding systems.
 This enables a standardised and consistent level of information to be shared at European level.
-Starting with countries that have no systematic implementation of the Orpha codification yet, but that are actively committed already in doing so, this project will provide a sufficient real-world implementation experience to be captured by other countries in the future.
+A slide show explaining the benefits of using ORPHAcodes is available here, you can also check our video here.
+Starting with countries that have no systematic implementation of the ORPHAcodification yet, but that are actively committed already in doing so, this project provide a sufficient real-world implementation experience to be captured by other countries in the future.

 - Development of comprehensive rules of use and meta-data documentation for ORPHAcodes use in clinical health information and other applications that has been developed and rigorously tested in health care systems from European countries of varying sizes, health information systems, and languages.
 Click here to access this information.